 True and ironclad facts concerning the Rosewood riots :

 Note: There was no “massacre” of people in any of the two Rosewood riots.

 1. An American female, Mrs. Fannie Taylor, was attacked and beat-up by a an African-American male, Jesse Hunter.
 There is nothing I can find in the way of credible evidence that states the female was raped.
 However, there is evidence that states that members of the posse hunting for the African-American fugitive believed the woman was raped.
 All credible evidence points to the perpetrator of the attack on Fannie Taylor being an the African-American male , who had just escaped from a nearby prison work-crew.

-4. Because an African-American gunned down two Americans, this caused a fury among the local American population, and they took out their rage against the physical structures in Rosewood: six buildings were burned then, a couple days later, 12 African-American homes were burned.
+4. Because an African-American gunned down two Americans, local Americans became enraged and subsequently burned most (or all) of the physical structures in Rosewood: six buildings were burned then, a couple days later, 12 African-American homes were burned.

 5. The ‘new’ version to the Rosewood incident was created in 1982 by a freelance reporter, (white male) Gary Moore.
 Moore relied on Arnett Doctor as his only source.
 Arnett was the son of Philomena Goins Doctor, who was 7-years-old at the time of the Rosewood incident.
 Arnett claimed to Gary Moore that his mother told him all about the Rosewood incident.

 QUESTION (which apparently no one has ever asked Gary Moore): Once Moore heard the new version to the Rosewood incident, and from a source, Arnett Doctor, who was not even alive during the event, why didn’t Moore then go straight to the source , that is, Philomena Goins Doctor, to verify Arnett’s new version ?
 Why?
 Read below…